dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 (void)deRegisterAndUnenrollAccount:(NSString *)identity withWipe:(BOOL)doWipe;
 ```

 This method must be called before the user account’s Azure AD tokens are deleted.
-The SDK needs the user’s app token to make specific requests to the Intune MAM service on behalf of the user.
+The SDK needs the user account’s AAD token(s) to make specific requests to the APP-WE service on behalf of the user.

-If the app will delete the user’s work-related or school-related data on its own, the `doWipe` flag can be set to false.
+If the app will delete the user’s corporate data on its own, the `doWipe` flag can be set to false.
 Otherwise, the app can have the SDK initiate a selective wipe.
 This will result in a call to the app's selective wipe delegate.

 ```objc
 [[IntuneMAMEnrollmentManager instance] deRegisterAndUnenrollAccount:@”user@foo.com” withWipe:YES];
 ```

-### Enroll without prior sign-in
+### Apps that do not use ADAL

-An app that does not sign in the user with Azure Active Directory can still receive app protection policy from the Intune service by calling the API to have the SDK handle that authentication.
+Apps that do not sign in the user using ADAL can still receive app protection policy from the Intune service by calling the API to have the SDK handle that authentication.
 Apps should use this technique when they have not authenticated a user with Azure AD but still need to retrieve app protection policy to help protect data.
 An example is if another authentication service is being used for app sign-in, or if the app does not support signing in at all.
 To do this, the application should call the
 `loginAndEnrollAccount`  method in Headers/IntuneMAMEnrollment.h:

 ```objc